No matter how long or short the stay, we want to make it easy for our patients to have an enjoyable visit with friends and family.

 The Upland Hills Health nutritional services team is always working to ensure that our patients, visitors and employees have delicious and healthy food options.
 That’s why you’ll find healthy wraps and salads in our grab-and-go coolers, along with a variety of hot items.

 Lunch hours are: 11 am to 1:30 pm, Monday through Friday.

-We also partner with Fifth Season Cooperative to purchase fresh, local produce and other food items to use in our cafeteria meals.
+We order food from Fifth Season Cooperative and other local vendors, such as Bering Bounty LLC, Farmer Hon’s Cheese, Marr’s Valley View Farms, Sun Garden Greenhouse, Bryson’s Distribution (Dairy), Quality Bakery, and Gold Star Coffee to purchase fresh, local produce and other food items to use in our cafeteria meals.